felixbade/minecraft-proxy/README.md

 minecraft-proxy
 ===============

 A Minecraft proxy that boots an AWS EC2 instance when players connect.
 Every hour after boot minecraft-proxy shuts the instance down if there are no players.
+The idea is that end-users think this is just a normal Minecraft server.
+This requires some magic, and the magic might stop working in future versions.

 Requirements
 ------------